virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 - `name` *[optional]* - name of the field
 - `caption` *[optional]* - field label
 - `value` *[boolean]* - enables/disables toggle value.
-The default value is *'false'*.
+Default value is *'false'*.

 ##Target Nodes
-Target Nodes is an optional method that allows to define environments suitable for JPS installation.
+Target Nodes is an optional method that allows you to define environments suitable for JPS installation.
 This method is available only for the *update* installation type.

 Filtering for *targetNodes* can be performed by *nodeType*, *nodeGroup*, *dockerOs*, *dockerName* or *dockerTag*.
 @@@